-How Real Estate Title is Different from Auto and Other Title Services
+How Real Estate Title is different from auto and other title services

 One of the most common inquiries our office receives is whether we handle vehicle title transfers.
 Although titles for real estate and vehicles may sound similar, they differ greatly in legal requirements, processes, and implications.
 In both real estate and vehicle transactions, a title is a legal document certifying the rightful ownership of a property or vehicle.
 Titles are essential, as they confirm ownership and provide protection for both buyers and sellers.
 However, the specifics of each type of title—such as verification, transfer, and holding requirements—vary significantly.